 Imagine the grin on a data thief’s face when they realize they hit the jackpot: a thoughtlessly discarded computer processor in a dumpster.

 Or maybe they come across it at a thrift store, or even have it shipped to their door off eBay.
-By the way, if you want to learn more about your options for disposing of old hardware, click here.
+Learn more about your options for disposing of old hardware.

 Many people don’t think about the implications of failing to secure data on old hardware, and data thieves bank on this ignorance as they collect more sensitive information on discarded equipment.